tylertitsworth/5th-age-srd/Classes/Bard.md

 Bardic songs are loud, and cancel any of stealth effects you may have.

-##### Adventurer Feat
+#### Adventurer Feat

 Your bardic songs don't stop immediately when you are knocked unconscious, stunned, or silenced.
 Instead, they continue for one round, giving you the chance to sustain the song on your next turn.

-#### Battle Cries
+### Battle Cries

 Bards use battle cries to encourage, inspire, warn, and magically aid their allies.
 Battle cries are triggered by flexible melee attacks.
 The bard makes a melee attack and is able to use a battle cry that corresponds to the attack's natural result, sometimes whether or not the attack hits.

 Bonuses provided by battle cries can help a bard's allies but not the bard.

-##### Adventurer Feat
+#### Adventurer Feat

 You can generate the effect of any 1st or 3rd level battle cry you know as a standard action (instead of making a flexible melee attack to see which battle cry you are able to trigger).
 This allows you to choose the particular battle cry you want, at the expense of taking your standard action.

-#### Spells
+### Spells

 Bards use arcane spells that function like those of other spell-casting classes.
 Some spells are daily, some recharge, and others are at-will.

 Unlike most character classes, bards use two different ability scores for their attacks.
 Their melee and ranged weapon attacks use Strength or Dexterity, while their spells use Charisma.

-### Class Talents
+## Class Talents

 Choose three of the following class talents.

-#### Balladeer
+### Balladeer

 At each level, including 1st level, you may learn a great ballad of your choice.
-Each day you can sing one of these songs to give you a positive relationship with an icon that you would not ordinarily have…as well as increasing a negative relationship with another icon.
+Each day you can sing one of these songs to give you a more positive relationship with a relationship that you would not ordinarily have.

 Song choices for the great ballad are up to the role-player.

 It takes at least a few rounds to sing a great ballad, so ideally it happens outside of combat.
 As you sing the ballad, it's an opportunity to tell the GM what's special about the story you are telling.

-Make a Charisma skill check using your best singing or musical background.
-If you succeed, you gain 2 points of positive relationship with the chosen icon for the rest of the day (until the next full heal-up).
+Make a Charisma skill check using your performance.
+If you succeed, you gain 2 points with a relationship for the rest of the day (until the next full heal-up).
 The DC depends on the environment:

 **DC 15:** Adventurer environment